mrtrpak/Google-Ads-Certification-Training/README.md

 - Simplest Method For Using **Dynamic Search Ads** is Landing pages from standard ad groups.
 - **Affinity Audience:** Reach users based on what they're passionate about and their habits and interests.
-- Optimize the campaign’s ad rotation for clicks or conversion actions and Include three to five ads, and at least three extensions in each ad group are the two best practices are the 2 best practices to **increase Google Ads skill.**
+- Optimize the campaign’s ad rotation for clicks or conversion actions and Include three to five ads, and at least three extensions in each ad group are the 2 best practices to **increase Google Ads skill.**
 - **email address, mailing address, and phone number** can be uploaded when creating a **Customer Match strategy.**
 - Google Search **campaigns can be tailored to promote company's sales event** by setting campaign start/end date and choosing "leads" as the campaign goal.